suixinsuo/olympus-protocol/docs/OlympusFund.md

 function setManagementFee(uint _fee) external onlyOwner;
 ```
 #### &emsp;Description
 > Set the management fee percentage.
 This is being calculated with a denominator, so the lowest value is 1 for 0.01%, and the highest value is 10000 for 100%.
-Usually, fundes should not have a 100% fee, but this is only restricted to be equal to or under 100% (10000).
+Usually, funds should not have a 100% fee, but this is only restricted to be equal to or under 100% (10000).
 The following example values correspond to the following percentages:</br>
 1 = 0.01% fee</br>
 10 = 0.1% fee</br>
 100 = 1% fee</br>